allegroai/clearml-docs/docs/pipelines/pipelines_sdk_tasks.md

 * `cache_executed_step` – If `True`, the controller will check if an identical task with the same code (including setup, e.g. required packages, docker image, etc.) and input arguments was already executed.
 If found, the cached step's outputs are used instead of launching a new task.
-* `execution_queue` (optional) - the queue to use for executing this specific step.
-If not provided, the task will be sent to the default execution queue, as defined on the class
+* `execution_queue` (optional) - The queue to use for executing this specific step.
+If not provided, the task will be sent to the default execution queue, as defined on the class.
-* `parents` – Optional list of parent steps in the pipeline.
+* `parents` (optional) - List of parent steps in the pipeline.
 The current step in the pipeline will be sent for execution only after all the parent steps have been executed successfully.
 * `parameter_override` - Dictionary of parameters and values to override in the current step.
 See [parameter_override](#parameter_override).
 * `configuration_overrides` - Dictionary of configuration objects and values to override in the current step.
-See [configuration_overrides](#configuration_overrides)
+See [configuration_overrides](#configuration_overrides).
 * `monitor_models`, `monitor_metrics`, `monitor_artifacts` - see [here](#models-artifacts-and-metrics).

-See [add_step](../references/sdk/automation_controller_pipelinecontroller.md#add_step) for all arguments.
+See [`PipelineController.add_step`](../references/sdk/automation_controller_pipelinecontroller.md#add_step) for all arguments.

 #### parameter_override
 Use the `parameter_override` argument to modify the step's parameter values.
 The `parameter_override` dictionary key is